amitai1997/TicketChain/CONTRIBUTING.md

 - `perf`: A code change that improves performance
 - `test`: Adding missing tests or correcting existing tests
 - `chore`: Changes to the build process or auxiliary tools
+- `build`: Changes to the build system or dependencies
+- `ci`: Changes to CI configuration files and scripts
+- `security`: Changes that address security vulnerabilities

 Example: `feat(contracts): implement ticket transferability toggle`

 ## Testing

-- Unit tests: `npm test`
+- Unit tests: `pnpm test`
-- Integration tests: `npm run test:integration`
+- Integration tests: `pnpm run test:integration`
-- Test coverage: `npm run test:coverage`
+- Test coverage: `pnpm run test:coverage`
+- Gas reporting: `pnpm run test:gas`

-## Code Style
+## Code Style and Security

 We use:
-- Solhint for Solidity linting
+- Solhint for Solidity linting (with security plugin)
 - ESLint for JavaScript/TypeScript linting
 - Prettier for code formatting
+- Pre-commit hooks for validating code before committing
+- Slither for static analysis of Solidity code

-Run `npm run lint` to check code style.
+Run `pnpm run lint:sol` and `pnpm run lint:ts` to check code style.

+## Dependency Management

+We use pnpm for package management with strict lockfiles:

+- Direct dependencies: Exact versions (`1.2.3`, not `^1.2.3`)
+- Dev dependencies: Tilde ranges for patch updates (`~1.2.3`)
+- Peer dependencies: Caret ranges for compatible updates (`^1.2.0`)

+Always run `pnpm audit` before submitting a PR to check for vulnerability issues.

 ## License